Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 Conclusion

 Let's sum it up.
-SAST allows to reduce financial and reputational risks.
+SAST allows for reducing financial and reputational risks.
 This is achieved by:

-• analysis of third-party code.
+- Analysis of third-party code.
 Code copied from Stack Overflow may be insecure.
-The same is with custom-written code.
-Therefore, it is useful to check external code for potential vulnerabilities;
+The same is true with custom-written code.
+Therefore, it is helpful to check external code for potential vulnerabilities;

-• team training.
-To fix the problem found by a SAST tool, a developer needs to investigate it.
+- team training.
+A developer needs to investigate the problem found by a SAST tool to fix it.
 As a result, the team improves its security skills.
 It helps to prevent security defects even before writing the code.

 INTERESTING POSTS